ora-io/awesome-uniswap-hooks/README.md

 - [Whitelist](https://github.com/atj3097/whitelist-hook): Restricts pool participation to a whitelist of approved addresses.
 This can be used to prevent certain people from participating in a pool, such as people who have been banned from the platform or people who are considered to be high-risk traders.
 - [Old Account](https://github.com/jdubpark/Uniswap-Hooks/blob/main/contracts/OldAccountHook.sol): Allows only old accounts to use the pool.
 Old is subjective; it's the hook owner's job to define "old".
 - [KYC](https://github.com/jdubpark/Uniswap-Hooks/blob/main/contracts/KYCHook.sol): Allows for Know Your Customer (KYC) checks to be performed on users before they are allowed to trade on a pool.
 This can be used to prevent fraud and ensure that only legitimate users are able to trade.
-- [Trading Hours](https://github.com/bennoprice/univ4/blob/main/src/TradingHours.sol): Allows trading to only occur between defined trading hours.
-This can be used to prevent trading during certain times of day, such as when the market is illiquid or when there is a high risk of price volatility.
 - [New York Trading Hours](https://github.com/horsefacts/trading-days): Reverts when markets are closed in New York.
 This can be used to prevent trading during certain times of the day, such as when the New York Stock Exchange is closed.
-- [Hedging Mechanism](https://github.com/vanillaHill/hedge): Allows users to hedge their positions against market volatility.
-This can be done by using a variety of techniques, such as buying options or futures contracts.
 - [Impermanent Loss Hedge (Antonio Furtado)](https://github.com/antoniordf/impermanent-loss-hedge): A hook to hedge against impermanent loss.
 This can be used to protect liquidity providers from losing money due to price fluctuations.
-- [Impermanent Loss Hedge (Makemake)](https://github.com/makemake-kbo/sdhasidhas): Another hook to automatically hedge impermanent loss with options.
-- [Median Price Oracle](https://github.com/saucepoint/median-oracles): Provides a more accurate price feed.
-This can be done by using a variety of techniques, such as aggregating prices from multiple sources or using a median price calculation.
 - [Stop Loss Order](https://github.com/saucepoint/v4-stoploss): Allows users to place stop loss orders on their positions.
 This means that the position will be automatically closed if the price reaches a certain level.
 - [Liquidity Provider Fee Rebate](https://github.com/jdubpark/Uniswap-Hooks/blob/main/contracts/LPFeeRebateHook.sol): Allows liquidity providers (LPs) to receive a rebate on the fees they pay when swapping tokens on a pool.
 This can be used to incentivize LPs to provide liquidity to the pool.
 - [On-Chain Take Profit Order](https://github.com/LearnWeb3DAO/uniswap-v4-take-profits-hook): Allows users to place automatically executing on-chain "take-profit" orders.
 This means that the position will be automatically closed if the price reaches a certain level.